we3lab/eeco/docs/purpose.rst

 We designed a machine-readable format for encoding all relevant tariff data, including TOU periods, tiered charges, daily demand charges, and unit conversions [`Chapin 𝑁𝑎𝑡. 𝑆𝑐𝑖. 𝐷𝑎𝑡𝑎 (2024) <https://doi.org/10.1038/s41597-023-02886-6>`_].

-While our research focuses on investigating the benefits of flexible operation of water systems, we hope that this package will be useful to the wider community for seamlessly optimizing industrial consumers' electricity-related costs and emissions.
+Our research focuses on investigating the benefits of flexible operation of water systems, but we hope that this package will be useful to the wider community for seamlessly optimizing industrial consumers' electricity-related costs and emissions!